0SINTr/osintr/README.md

 [![Stable Release](https://img.shields.io/badge/version-0.1.0-blue.svg)](https://github.com/0SINTr/osintr/releases/tag/v0.1.0)
 [![Last Commit](https://img.shields.io/github/last-commit/0SINTr/osintr)](https://github.com/0SINTr/osintr/commits/main)

-**OSINTr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via recursive advanced Google searches via SerperDev and Firecrawl APIs.
+**OSINTr** helps you build a strong foundation for any OSINT investigation by quickly creating a **digital footprint** of the target via recursive advanced Google searches via **SerperDev** and **Firecrawl** APIs.

 ## Why OSINTr?

-**OSINTr** directly interacts only with high-quality APIs (SerpDev, Firecrawl) at a low cost, bypassing the need for unreliable third-party apps and implicitly handling common issues related to parsing, captchas, proxies or other types of usual setbacks.
-This ensures full control over the code and focus on the OSINT tasks rather than troubleshooting scraping and crawling hiccups.
+**OSINTr** directly interacts only with high-quality APIs (SerpDev, Firecrawl) at a low cost, bypassing the need for unreliable third-party apps and implicitly **handling common issues** related to parsing, captchas, proxies or other types of usual setbacks.
+This ensures full control over the code and exclusive focus on the OSINT tasks rather than troubleshooting scraping and crawling hiccups.

 ## Workflow

-**OSINTr** works best on Linux and tackles Stage 1 of the [OFM](https://github.com/0SINTr/ofm) workflow by performing **GRASS** (Google Recursive Advanced Search & Scrape).
+**OSINTr** works best on Linux and tackles **Stage 1 of the [OFM](https://github.com/0SINTr/ofm)** workflow by performing **GRASS (Google Recursive Advanced Search & Scrape)**.

 ### Data Collection